AdobeDocs/analytics.en/help/implement/validate/debugger.md

 ## Using the legacy debugger

-To use the debugger, navigate to the desired page on your site, then click the bookmarklet.
+Navigate to the desired page on your site, then click the bookmarklet.
 A pop-up window appears, showing data sent to Adobe.

 > [!NOTE] Certain ad-blocking plug-ins and pop-up blockers can interfere with the loading of the debugger window.
 Check for blocked pop-ups in your browser, and allow them so the debugger can work correctly.